- Reading Time = 15 minutes

 All this said, even essential how-to information is pretty much a waste of time if it’s not applied to tasks that matter the most.
 That’s why it’s so important to prioritize where you invest your efforts by making and using lists.
 During the evening, write down everything that needs doing the next day based on your goals for the following week and month.
 Don’t let personal preferences for certain jobs postpone tackling high priority items, and don’t worry about those things on the list you aren’t doing yet.
 Just get to them later.

 But busyness alone isn’t enough for successful self-reliance, and that’s sometimes the case when I see newbies struggling with inadequate tools and methods for the job.
 It sets the stage for the slow decay and decline of homesteading dreams.
 You certainly won’t be able to buy professional grade tools and gear right away, but work towards it.
-Doing work in the right way usually means doing it the way professionals are equipped, not hobbiests.
+Doing work in the right way usually means doing it the way professionals are equipped, not hobbysts.
 The good news is that pro-grade tools are much less expensive than they were decades ago.

 Renting equipment makes sense, but not unless you happen to live close to a rental outlet.
 Better yet, try and hire your neighbour with a tractor to till your garden, trade work for the chance to borrow a wood splitter, or barter labour for a side of beef until you can build the collection of equipment that makes sense for you to own.
 Aim to become not just a jack of all trades, but a well-equipped, self-reliant master of most.
 It’s an achievable, long-term goal that sets the stage for long-term prosperity.

-How to Work Habit#4: Carry a Pocket Pad
+Work Habit#4: Carry a Pocket Pad

 Pound for pound, my pocket pad and pen are the most important physical tools I own.
 They’re always with me to catch the little thoughts that waft through my head during the day: “Buy 5 lbs of four inch deck screws”; “Call Rob D. about shingle order”; “Take photo of spiders in pasture for blog”; “Harvest garlic.”
 I have a pretty good memory, but why tax it unnecessarily with little things?
 More important than this, why waste a trip into town by forgetting some small but vital item to buy?
 No homesteader who expects success can waste unnecessary trips into town.

-How to Work Habit #5: Move Quickly
+Work Habit #5: Move Quickly

-The most spectacular homesteading failures I’ve seen all involve people who talk a lot and move slowly.
+The most spectacular homesteading failures I’ve seen, all involve people who talk a lot and move slowly.
 If you do this in a regular job, you’ll either top out at a junior level or you’ll get fired.
 What you might not realize is that your homestead can fire you, too.
 When bills catch up and the garden doesn’t get tilled in time and your wood pile is too small come November, the homestead will hand you a pink slip and it’s more shocking than the regular kind.
 No government ever paid unemployment benefits to anyone after getting fired from their homestead.

 Simply moving quickly as you walk around and perform tasks can boost your self-reliance output by 20% or 30%.
 It’s not about running around frantically, but rather about being deliberate, focussed and efficient.
 Once this becomes a habit, productive work isn’t something you even think about any more.
 It becomes the new normal and you thrive.

-How to Work Habit#6: Avoid Distractions
+Work Habit#6: Avoid Distractions

-An old timer I know tells a story of how things used to be in the countryside where he grew up during the 1930s: “We were dirt poor back then, but everyone managed to keep their barns repaired and houses painted.
+An old-timer I know tells a story of how things used to be in the countryside where he grew up during the 1930s: “We were dirt poor back then, but everyone managed to keep their barns repaired and houses painted.
 Nowadays people sit inside watching satellite TV or YouTube while their places fall apart around their ears.”

 Social media, television, computer games, online videos – all these things can be addictive and costly to self-reliance because they create a leisure mentality.
 And while this certainly isn’t true for everyone and every place, the leisure mentality is a big enemy to successful, self-reliant living.

 No responsible boss would allow you to watch daytime television, play games during the work day or socialize online while you’re on the clock, and it’s not just because he wants to spoil your day.
-The fact is that unless you’re financially independent, we all need to get things done, regardless of whether we work and live entirely in the money system or on a homestead that relies on money for just 30% of its needs.
+The fact is that unless you’re financially independent without working, we all need to get things done, regardless of whether we work and live entirely in the money system or on a homestead that relies on money for just 30% of its needs.

 As I mentioned before, the internet is essential to our particular self-reliant homestead, both for information and to earn the money we need.
 Just understand that the modern world is full of distractions that turn people into spectators and consumers rather than participants and producers.
 You’re free to make use of these distractions during the work day, but they could cost you your dreams of a self-reliant, hands-on life.
 They probably will.
 All of us are free to choose our actions, but none of us are free to choose the consequences.